cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Deploying VMs to VPC Tier and Shared Networks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-CloudStack allows you deploy VMs on a VPC tier and one or more shared
+OOTC allows you deploy VMs on a VPC tier and one or more shared
 networks.
 With this feature, VMs deployed in a multi-tier application
 can receive monitoring services via a shared network provided by a
 service provider.

 #.
-Log in to the CloudStack UI as an administrator.
+Log in to the OOTC UI as an administrator.

 #.
 In the left navigation, choose Instances.